Tjstock/swipe-navigation-card/README.md

    - Button location config format is *container*\_button_ *position*.
       - `top_button_middle` is the top container's middle button which is the power button in the example picture.
       - `right_button_top` is the right container's top button which is the volume up button in the example picture.
    - You are not required to configure all of these buttons.
-If you dont want one of them to appear, just dont add the configuration for it.
+If you don't want one of them to appear, just don't add the configuration for it.
 - Ability to repeat actions on button hold.
 Currently configured to repeat every 250ms.
 Will add config property if requested.
-- Dynamic Cover art for card background from a `media_player` entity with a `entity_picture` attribute.
+- Dynamic Cover art for card background
+  - From a `media_player` entity with a `entity_picture` attribute
+  - From any entity's custom state attribute
+  - From an internal home assistant URL by providing only the path
+  - From an external URL by providing the full URL with the path

 ## Installation